u1i/fun-stuff/osx-webcam-face-detection/README.md

-# MacBook Face Detection Fun
+# Realtime Face Detection

 An (almost) realtime facial anaylysis camera that shows age, gender of a person, points out where eyes and nose are on the face and makes a guess about the emotional expression on the face.

 ![](https://github.com/u1i/fun-stuff/blob/master/osx-webcam-face-detection/sample.jpg?raw=true)

 ## Requirememts
-* MacBook (obviously) with a Python environment
+* MacBook with a Python environment
 * ImageMagick (via brew)
 * Azure Face API subscription
 * imagesnap